The Influence of Florent Schmitt’s Psaume XLVII (1904) on Other French Composers

 Jean Rivier (1896-1987)

-As for Jean Rivier (1896-1987), his contribution to music based on the psalter, Psaume LVI, is also a very worthy composition.
+As for Jean Rivier (1896-1987), his contribution to music based on the psalter, Psaume LVI, is also a worthy composition.
 It was created more than 40 years after Schmitt’s Psalm 47 — and yet here as well the influence of “Schmitt as forerunner” is clearly evident.

 Rivier’s work is scored for soprano, tenor, chorus, organ and orchestra.
 To my knowledge it has never been commercially recorded, but we are fortunate to be able to hear a live performance of the piece as presented by the ORTF in concert in 1952, courtesy of YouTube, with the musical forces directed by Jean Martinon — the same conductor who was responsible for making one of the most memorable recordings of Schmitt’s Psalm (the CD reissue is pictured above).